seng438-winter-2022/seng438-a4-Mik-Ese/Assignment4-Report.md

 Bestbuy - Shop dropdown: We used different links, such as Appliances and Computers, Tablets and Accessories Walmart - Adding items to cart: tried going to different departments and adding various items to the cart

+# Discuss advantages and disadvantages of Selenium vs. Sikulix

+### Selenium
+Advantages include thorough documentation, easy to use UI and being able to replay the scripts in real time (via web browser).
+Disadvantages include high resource consumption and slow execution speed.

 ### Sikulix

-Advantages are being able to include screenshots of the webpage in the program.
+Advantages include being able to include screenshots of the webpage in the program.
 Disadvantages include lack of documentation and having to write the scripts manually.

 # How the team work/effort was divided and managed